danielflower/app-runner/README.md

 ---------------

 Run `com.danielflower.apprunner.RunLocal.main` from your IDE.
 This will use the settings in `sample-config.properties`.
-Try POSTing `gitUrl=https://github.com/danielflower/app-runner` as a form-encoded request to `/api/v1/apps` to download, build and run an app.
+Upon startup, it will try to download, build, and deploy the application specified in the config.
+Launch the URL that is logged on startup see the hosted sample app.

 Configuration
 -------------